-- ✓ The wish for harmonization expressed by investors and sponsors, who are the main users of our financial statements. - ✓ The use of these standards by SNIM's partners. - \checkmark Our concern to give comparable financial information.
+- ✓ The wish for harmonization expressed by investors and sponsors, who are the main users of our financial statements. - \checkmark The use of these standards by SNIM's partners. - ✓ Our concern to give comparable financial information.

-Standards, amendments and interpretation applicable as of January 1st, 2022
+Standards, amendments and interpretation applicable as of January 1st, 2023

-The financial statements as of December 31st, 2022 have been prepared in accordance with IFRS (International Financial Reporting Standards) as approved by the EU (European Union) in effect on that date, and in accordance with IFRS standard as issued by the IASB (International Accounting Standards Board) and mandatory as at December 31st, 2022.
+The financial statements as of December 31st, 2023 have been prepared in accordance with IFRS (International Financial Reporting Standards) as approved by the EU (European Union) in effect on that date, and in accordance with IFRS standard as issued by the IASB (International Accounting Standards Board) and mandatory as at December 31st, 2023.

-New standards and interpretations that must be applied from January 1, 2022
+New, Revised or Amended IFRSs that must be applied from January 1, 2023

-The following IFRS standards and IFRIC interpretations, mandatory from January 1, 2022. had no impact on SNIM's financial statements.
+The following IFRS standards and IFRIC interpretations, effective from January 1, 2023. had no material impact on SNIM's financial statements.